xrettle/WFGY/core/README.md

 # 🧪 WFGY Benchmark Suite (Eye-visible + Numeric + Reproducible)

-> Want the fastest way to *see* impact?
+> Want the fastest way to see impact?
 Jump to the **Eye-Visible Benchmark (FIVE)** below.
 > Want formal numbers and vendor links?
 See **Eight-model evidence** right after it.
 > Want to reproduce the numeric test yourself?
 Use the **A/B/C prompt** (copy-to-run) at the end of this section.

 <a id="eye"></a>
 ## 👀 Eye-Visible Reasoning Benchmark (FIVE)

-> Did you know that when reasoning improves, **text-to-image results become more stable and coherent**?
+> When reasoning improves, text-to-image results often become more stable and coherent.
-> The key is WFGY’s **Drunk Transformer**: it monitors and recenters attention during generation, preventing collapse, composition drift, and duplicate elements—so scenes stay unified and details remain consistent.
+> The key here is WFGY’s **Drunk Transformer**.
+It monitors and recenters attention during generation, and it tries to prevent collapse, composition drift, and duplicate elements, so scenes stay unified and details remain consistent.

-> We project “reasoning improvement” into **five-image sequences** that anyone can judge at a glance.
+> We project “reasoning improvement” into five-image sequences that anyone can judge at a glance.
-> Each sequence = **five consecutive 1:1 generations** with the **same model & settings** *(temperature, top_p, seed policy, negatives)*; the only variable is **WFGY on/off**.
+> Each sequence is five consecutive 1:1 generations with the same model and settings *(temperature, top_p, seed policy, negatives)*.
+The only variable is whether WFGY is active.

 > **Methodology for this demo.** We deliberately use short, high–semantic-density prompts that reference canonical stories, with no extra guidance or style hints.
 This stresses whether WFGY can (a) parse intent more precisely and (b) stabilize composition via its seven-step reasoning chain.
-This setup isn’t prescriptive—use WFGY with any prompts you like.
-In many cases the uplift is eye-visible; in others it may be subtler but still measurable.
+This setup is not prescriptive.
+You can use WFGY with any prompts you like.
+In many cases the uplift is eye-visible.
+In others it may be subtler but still measurable.

 | Variant          | Sequence A — full run shown below (all five images) | Sequence B — external run | Sequence C — external run |
 | ---------------- | :--------------------------------------------------: | :-----------------------: | :-----------------------: |
 | **Without WFGY** | [view run](https://chatgpt.com/share/68a14974-8e50-8000-9238-56c9d113ce52) | [view run](https://chatgpt.com/share/68a14a72-aa90-8000-8902-ce346244a5a7) | [view run](https://chatgpt.com/share/68a14d00-3c0c-8000-8055-9418934ad07a) |
 | **With WFGY**    | [view run](https://chatgpt.com/share/68a149c6-5780-8000-8021-5d85c97f00ab) | [view run](https://chatgpt.com/share/68a14ea9-1454-8000-88ac-25f499593fa0) | [view run](https://chatgpt.com/share/68a14eb9-40c0-8000-9f6a-2743b9115eb8) |

-We **fully analyze Sequence A** on this page; **Sequences B/C** are linked for transparency and reproducibility.
+We fully analyze Sequence A on this page.
+Sequences B and C are linked for transparency and reproducibility.

-> **Note on “Before-4” & “Before-5” (why they look almost identical):**
+> **Note on “Before-4” and “Before-5” (why they look almost identical):**
-> Without WFGY, when the prompt asks for “many iconic moments,” the base model tends to **collapse into a grid-style montage**—an enumerative, high-probability prior that slices the canvas into similar panels with near-identical tone and geometry.
+> Without WFGY, when the prompt asks for “many iconic moments,” the base model tends to collapse into a grid-style montage, an enumerative, high-probability prior that slices the canvas into similar panels with near-identical tone and geometry.
 > Hence **Before-4 (Investiture of the Gods)** and **Before-5 (Classic of Mountains and Seas)** converge to the same storyboard template.
-> **WFGY** prevents this collapse by enforcing a **single unified tableau** and stable hierarchy across the full five-image sequence.
+> With WFGY turned on, the engine instead favors a single unified tableau and a stable hierarchy across the full five-image sequence.

 ### Deep analysis — Sequence A (five unified 1:1 tableaux)